csiro-risk-assessment/mozzie/README.md

 pip install -r requirements.txt
 ```

-This may install packages into a directory that is not on your path.
-For instance, if typing `coverage` into your terminal or command prompt returns an error, you will have to modify your PATH variable.
+Because you have created and activated your `mozzie_venv`, this will install the required python packages into that virtual environment.
+Check all is well by typing `coverage` into your terminal or command prompt.
+If an error is returned, you will have to modify your PATH variable.

 ### Step 2